GDFauxtrot/SignalSimulatorYT/README.md

   * Be sure to utilize the BepInEx log outputs to do any debugging work!
 There is also this handy page for dev tools: https://docs.bepinex.dev/articles/dev_guide/dev_tools.html

 After all these steps, you should have a working modification to this mod up and running!

+### I don't see the new VHS UI anywhere in code, where is it?

+The original VHS UI was replaced with a slightly different version and is included as a prefab in the asset bundle "signalsimulatoryt.assets".
+You can crack open the bundle with an install of Unity 2019.4.2 (the version Signal Simulator uses) and use the "Asset Bundle Browser" package.
+Also recommended for making your own asset bundles is this guide, you'll need to include a script they provide to your Unity project: https://api.raftmodding.com/modding-tutorials/how-to-create-an-assetbundle